Strawberry Cauliflower Smoothie Bowl

 The other key to a thick smoothie is to use frozen fruit.
 In this recipe, I used frozen strawberries.
 If you’re freezing your own strawberries, I recommend slicing them before freezing them.
 That makes it easier to blend if you don’t have a high-powered blender.
 If you do have a powerful blender, you can use any frozen strawberries right from the bag!
 You may need to add an extra splash of almond milk to keep things moving.
 For more tips, check out my blog post on how to make a super thick smoothie!

 It may sound crazy to add cauliflower to your smoothie, but I promise you won’t taste it!
 I like using Green Giant Riced Veggies Cauliflower because there are no seasonings or added oils so it’s just 100% riced cauliflower.
-This smoothie bowl also has creamy peanut butter, almond milk, frozen strawberries, and a squeeze of agave nectar.
-If you don’t have agave, you can use maple syrup or another sweetener instead.
-I picked up all the ingredients for this smoothie bowl at Publix!
+If you can’t find plain riced cauliflower, you can use regular frozen cauliflower and blend it in your blender with the almond milk before you add the rest of your ingredients.

 Smoothie Bowl Substitution Ideas